Iraqi dinar: Use in speculation and fraud since the Iraq war (2003–present)

 In 2014, Keith Woodwell (director of the Utah Division of Securities) and Mike Rothschild (writer for Skeptoid blog) stated that the speculation over the Iraqi dinar originated from a misunderstanding of why the value of the Kuwaiti dinar recovered after the First Gulf War, leading to an assumption that the Iraqi dinar would follow suit after the fall of Saddam: Woodwell and Rothschild noted substantial differences in economic and political stability between Iraq and Kuwait, with Iraq facing pervasive sectarian violence amid near-total reliance on oil exports.

-In response to the growing concerns about fraud and scams related to investment in the Iraqi dinar, State agencies such as Washington State, Utah, Oklahoma, Alabama and others issued statements and releases warning potential investors.
+In response to the growing concerns about fraud and scams related to investment in the Iraqi dinar, state agencies in Washington, Utah, Oklahoma, Alabama and others issued statements and releases warning potential investors.
 Further alerts were issued by news agencies.
 These alerts usually warn potential investors that there is no place outside Iraq to exchange the dinar, that they are typically sold by dealers at inflated prices, and that there is little evidence to substantiate the claims of significant appreciation of their investment due to revaluation of the currency.

-In February 2014, the Better Business Bureau included investing in the dinar as one of the ten most notable scams in 2013.
+In February 2014, the Better Business Bureau included foreign currency scams, such as investing in the dinar, as one of the ten most notable scams in 2013.

+Digital Dinar

+In 2025 and 2026,the Central Bank of Iraq announced plans to launch a central bank digital currency, referred to as the digital dinar or digital Iraqi dinar.